History of Berliner FC Dynamo (2004–present): First seasons and Berlin Cup success (2014–2019)

 René Rydlewicz became new coach for the 2016–17 season.
 He had previously been the assistant coach of FC Energie Cottbus in the 3.
-Liga.
-BFC Dynamo also recruited midfielder Björn Lambach from VfB Auerbach, defender David Malembana from Goslarer SC 08, midfielder Otis Breustedt from Lüneburger SK Hansa and defender Joshua Silva from FC Viktoria 1889 Berlin for the season.
-Rockenbach became the team captain.
+Liga.d BFC Dynamo also recruited midfielder Björn Lambach from VfB Auerbach, defender David Malembana from Goslarer SC 08, midfielder Otis Breustedt from Lüneburger SK Hansa and defender Joshua Silva from FC Viktoria 1889 Berlin for the season.
+Thiago Rockenbach became the team captain.
 BFC Dynamo defeated FSV Union Fürstenwalde 5–0 in the opening match of the 2016-17 Regionalliga Nordost on 31 July 2016.
 BFC Dynamo played a friendly match against Hamburger SV at the Friedrich-Ludwig-Jahn-Sportpark on 3 September 2016.
 The match was played in celebration of the 50th anniversary of BFC Dynamo and was played 34 years after the duel between the two clubs in the first round of the 1982-83 European Cup.
 Hamburger SV won the match 0–4.
 The match was attended by 8,129 spectators.
 The team defeated FSV Luckenwalde 5–2 home in the 23rd matchday on 3 March 2017.
 Thiago Rockenbach counted one goal and one assist.
 The results were declining in the following league matches.
 The team lost 3–2 away to 1.
 FC Lokomotive Leipzig in front of 5,401 spectators at the Bruno-Plache-Stadion in the 26th matchday on 2 April 2017.
 BFC Dynamo eventually finished the 2016-17 Regonalliga Nordost in a meager 15th place.
 However, team reached the final of the 2016-17 Berlin Cup.
 BFC Dynamo met FC Viktoria 1889 Berlin the final.
 The final was played in front of 6,690 spectators at the Friedrich-Ludwig-Jahn-Sportpark on 25 May 2017.
-The score was 1-1 after full time.
+The score was 1–1 after full time.
 Kai Pröger then decided the match with two goals for BFC Dynamo in overtime.
 BFC Dynamo eventually defeated FC Viktoria 1889 Berlin 3-1 and captured its fifth Berlin Cup title.
-Kai Pröger left for Rot-Weiss Essen, Dennis Srbeny for SC Paderborn, Zlatko Muhović for SC Verl, Sascha Schünemann for FC Viktoria 1889 Berlin and Rico Steinhauer for VSG Alglienicke after the season.
+Kai Pröger left for Rot-Weiss Essen, Dennis Srbeny for SC Paderborn, Thiago Rockenbach for Tennis Borussia Berlin, Zlatko Muhović for SC Verl, Sascha Schünemann for FC Viktoria 1889 Berlin and Rico Steinhauer for VSG Alglienicke after the season.
 Chrisof Köhne retired from his playing career, after five seasons at BFC Dynamo.